Jose Siri Player Props: Rays vs. Astros

 Jose Siri At The Plate

-- Siri is hitting .318 with two doubles, two home runs and a walk.
+- Siri is batting .292 with two doubles, two home runs and two walks.

-- Siri will look to extend his six-game hitting streak.
-He's batting .316 with one homer in his last outings.

-- Siri has gotten a hit in all six games this year, with more than one hit once.
+- Siri has picked up a hit in six games this season (85.7%), including one multi-hit game.

-- He has hit a long ball in two of six games played this year, and in 8.3% of his plate appearances.
+- He has homered in two of seven games played this season, and in 7.4% of his plate appearances.

-- In four of six games this season, he has scored, including multiple runs once.
+- In four of seven games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.